-Welcome to Ealing Council's Performance Dashboard, which demonstrates progress against the goals we have set in our Corporate Plan 2018-22.
+Welcome to Ealing Council's Performance Dashboard, which demonstrates progress against the goals we have set in our Council Plan 2018-22.

 Those priorities are supported by nine aims which have been agreed with local partners in health, education, policing, employment, housing, local business and the voluntary and community sector.
 This programme, called Future Ealing, focuses on nine ways we want to make the borough better:

 - A growing economy creates jobs and opportunities for Ealing residents to reduce poverty and increase incomes

 - Children and young people fulfil their potential